 As organizations continue to struggle with limited resources and budgets, many are seeking out ways to maximize the work being done without causing undue administrative burden.
-One of the most impactful ways to do this is to look to IT and see what IT service management (ITSM) platform is in use.
+One of the most impactful ways to do this is to start in IT and examine what IT Service Management (ITSM) platform is in use.

 6 ITSM Software Features You Need